kanso/bootstrap/README.md

 ## Configure

-Configure bootstrap to be compiled with less.
+Configure bootstrap to be compiled with Less.

 ### Compiled CSS

 Create a css/less file ```static/css/example.less``` for your site that includes bootstrap:

 ```css
 @import "packages/bootstrap/bootstrap/lib/bootstrap.less";